solbu/hldig/CONTRIBUTING.md

 ## Pull Requests

-1. Join the [hldig Slack workspace][hldig_slack] so if any problems arise, you can get support.
-You may also join the ##hldig channel on Freenode IRC.
+1. Join the ##hldig channel on Freenode IRC. so if any problems arise, you can get support.

 2. [Fork the repo][fork] (if you haven't already done so)